Features of Your Room

-Upon arrival, your nurse will tell you about the hospital room features, including how to use the bed controls.
+When you arrive, your nurse will tell you about the hospital room features, including how to use the bed controls.

-The hospital beds are electronically operated and have a call button and controls for lights, phone, television and radio.
+The hospital beds are electronically operated and have a call button and controls for lights, phone, television, and radio.

 Activities